TamaraT0811/AdvancedProgramming/README.md

 ## 5. What could stop this

-- Similar mods already exist (e.g. "Easy Gifting," which delivers liked/loved gifts from a chest to a nearby NPC via a manual button press).
+- Similar mods already exist (example: "Easy Gifting," which delivers liked/loved gifts from a chest to a nearby NPC via a manual button press).
 These are not automatic and don't use quantity-based selection, so this project stays distinct but their source is worth reviewing for reference.
 - C#/SMAPI is new for me; learning the modding API (fetching NPC gift preferences, tracking player position, handling item quantities) will take some time, so it's best started early.
 - Open question: whether the SMAPI API offers an efficient way to check player-NPC distance on a tick event without a meaningful performance cost, worth testing with an early prototype.
 - No personal or sensitive data is involved; everything comes from the player's own save file (in this case, mine).